14 more COVID-19 cases confirmed at Gage County assisted living facility; 22 total are sick

 Eight people — six residents and two staff members — at Gold Crest previously tested positive for COVID-19.
 One of those residents, a woman in her 90s, died March 31 from complications of the virus.

 The 14 new cases involve 12 residents and two health care workers at the facility.
-A total of 10 residents have been moved to another facility in Lincoln.
+Ten residents have been moved to another facility in Lincoln.

 Public Health Solutions District Health Department, which oversees Gage, Fillmore, Jefferson, Saline and Thayer Counties, said Gold Crest administrators and staff are working with local and state health officials "to provide the highest quality of care to residents who remain in the facility."